Campervan Buying Guides

 The kitchen and the cabinetry

 This is the part a photo undersells.
-Taylored's interiors are hand-built from birch ply, soft-close everything, and crucially they're yours: you pick the layout, the colours (nine at the last count, from Graphite Dust to Warm Green), and the finish.
+Taylored's interiors are hand-built from birch ply, and you feel it: the drawers shut with the soft, weighted click you only get from real joinery rather than bolt-in modules.
+Crucially they're yours, too.
+You pick the layout, the colours (nine at the last count, from Graphite Dust to Warm Green) and the finish.
 The California's interior is genuinely good in the way production things are good, consistent, hard-wearing, exhaustively tested.
 But it's identical in every California and built to a line's budget.
 One is made for you.
-The other is made by the thousand.
+The other is made by the thousand, a difference we get into in hand-built vs factory campervans.

 Sleeping and seats

 Both sleep four, two below and two in the pop-top.
 The California's lower bed is on the narrow side, with testers measuring around 1.08m.
-Taylored use the Mobiframe sliding bed with ISOFIX and memory foam, and you can spec the seating around how you actually travel: four travel seats as standard, a third rear seat for £225, or up to six.
+The Offtrail uses a Mobiframe sliding bed with ISOFIX and memory foam: pull the VanShades pods across and the cabin goes properly dark, slide the bed out and two adults fit without the nightly furniture-shuffle some campers make you do.
+You can spec the seating around how you actually travel, too: four travel seats as standard, a third rear seat for £225, or up to six.

 The options worth knowing

-Because the Offtrail is built to order, the extras are à la carte and the prices are published, which is refreshingly clear:
+Because the Offtrail is built to order, the extras are à la carte and Taylored publish every price on the configurator, which is refreshingly clear:

 - Long wheelbase: £1,000